How to Reduce OpenClaw API Costs by 40-60%

 If a cheap model fails, it automatically retries with a better one

-Telemetry is opt-in.
+Telemetry is on by default (only anonymous metadata).
 Your prompts go directly to providers.

 Falls back to direct API if the proxy has any issues